 It’s not surprising that getting a definitive answer on when the best time to introduce potential allergens to your baby is confusing.
 The advice has literally flipped in the last few years.

 Previously, parents were advised to delay the introduction of these foods, and you’ll still see this suggested online and in older weaning books.
-However, there’s no evidence that there’s no benefit to this approach.
+However, there’s evidence that there’s no benefit to this approach.

 Instead, two important studies, the LEAP study and the EAT study, show us that early introduction is a more effective way of reducing future food allergies.
 Delaying past 12 months may increase your child’s risk of developing an allergy.

-Here’s a step-by-step guide to help you:
+Here’s a step-by-step guide to introducing potential allergens

 - Introduce each new potential allergen one at a time.
 If you introduce two together and your baby reacts, it’s hard to know which one is the culprit.
 Some people like to leave three days between each one.